UnkindledTwo/WaterReminder/README.md

 An app to remind users to drink their water daily

 ## Note
-This app requuires libnotify to send notifications on Linux
+This app requires libnotify to send notifications on Linux